MileHacker Logo

 Public Transit Systems Overview

-An extensive network of city buses covers Sochi and its surrounding districts, including Adler, Khosta, and Dagomys.
-Buses are the most common urban transport for daily commutes and reaching various points within the city.
+A comprehensive system of the urban area buses covers Sochi and its surrounding districts, including Adler, Khosta, and Dagomys.
+The bus is the most common urban transport for daily commutes and reaching various points within the city.

-Electric Trains (Lastochka): These modern, comfortable commuter trains are a highly efficient way to travel between areas of the Greater Sochi region.
+Electric Trains (Lastochka): These modern, comfortable commuter rail services are a highly efficient way to travel between regions of the Greater Sochi region.
 The Lastochka system is especially for connecting the airport, Sochi city center, Adler, and the mountain cluster.

 Transit Features